This is the classic website, which will be retired eventually. Please visit the modernized ClinicalTrials.gov instead.

 ClinicalTrials.gov Menu

-Gene Transfer Clinical Trial for Infantile and Late Infantile Krabbe Disease Treated in the Past With HSCT (REKLAIM)
+Gene Transfer Clinical Trial for Infantile and Late Infantile Krabbe Disease Treated Previously With HSCT (REKLAIM)

 The safety and scientific validity of this study is the responsibility of the study sponsor and investigators.
 Listing a study does not mean it has been evaluated by the U.S. Federal Government.
 Know the risks and potential benefits of clinical studies and talk to your health care provider before participating.
 Read our disclaimer for details.